 - Butterfly pea flower tea (optional)

-Place the Mixicles® cube in a champagne flute.
+Drop the Mixicles® cube into a champagne flute or coupe glass.
 Add the vodka and then fill the flute with sparkling wine.
 Sprinkle with dried butterfly pea flowers if desired.